Mayo Clinic

-Mayo Clinic (/ˈmeɪjoʊ/) is a private American academic medical center focused on integrated healthcare, education, and research.
-It maintains three major campuses in Rochester, Minnesota; Jacksonville, Florida; and Phoenix/Scottsdale, Arizona.
+Mayo Clinic (/ˈmeɪoʊ/ MAY-oh) is a private American academic medical center focused on integrated healthcare, education, and research.
+It maintains three major campuses, in Rochester, Minnesota; Jacksonville, Florida; and Phoenix/Scottsdale, Arizona.

 Mayo Clinic employs over 7,300 physicians and scientists, along with another 66,000 administrative and allied health staff.
 The practice specializes in treating difficult cases through tertiary care and destination medicine.
 It is home to the top-15 ranked Mayo Clinic Alix School of Medicine in addition to many of the highest regarded residency education programs in the United States.
 It spends over $660 million a year on research and employs more than 3,000 full-time research personnel.

 William Worrall Mayo settled his family in Rochester in 1864 and opened a sole proprietorship medical practice that evolved under his sons, Will and Charlie Mayo, along with practice partners Stinchfield, Graham, Plummer, Millet, Judd, and Balfour, into Mayo Clinic.
 Today, in addition to the hospital in Rochester, Mayo Clinic owns and runs major campuses in Arizona and Florida.
-Most recently, in 2020, the Mayo Clinic bought a facility in central London, UK.
-The Mayo Clinic Health System also operates affiliated facilities throughout Minnesota, Wisconsin, and Iowa.
+Most recently, in 2020, the Mayo Clinic bought a facility in central London, England.
+Mayo Clinic Health System also operates affiliated facilities throughout Minnesota, Wisconsin, and Iowa.

-Mayo Clinic has been ranked number one in the United States for seven consecutive years in U.S. News & World Reports Best Hospitals Honor Roll, maintaining a position at or near the top for more than 35 years.
+Mayo Clinic has been ranked number one in the United States for eight consecutive years in U.S. News & World Reports Best Hospitals Honor Roll, maintaining a position at or near the top for more than 35 years.
 It has been on the list of "100 Best Companies to Work For" published by Fortune magazine for fourteen consecutive years and has continued to achieve this ranking through 2017.
 Drawing in patients from around the globe, Mayo Clinic performs near the highest number of transplants in the country, including both solid organ and hematologic transplantation.

 Operations

 Mayo Clinic is a nonprofit hospital system with campuses in Rochester, Minnesota; Scottsdale and Phoenix, Arizona; and Jacksonville, Florida.
 Mayo Clinic employs 76,000 people, including more than 7,300 physicians and clinical residents and over 66,000 allied health staff, as of 2022.
-Additionally, Mayo Clinic partially owns and operates the Mayo Clinic Health System, which consists of more than 70 hospitals and clinics across Minnesota, Iowa, and Wisconsin.
+Additionally, Mayo Clinic partially owns and operates Mayo Clinic Health System, which consists of more than 70 hospitals and clinics across Minnesota, Iowa, and Wisconsin.
 Mayo Clinic also operates the Mayo Clinic College of Medicine and Science, a nonprofit college dedicated to training medical and allied health professionals at Mayo Hospitals in Minnesota, Arizona, and Florida.

 The clinic was established as an independent business subsidiary in London in partnership with Oxford University Clinic, a collaboration between the University of Oxford and Oxford University Hospitals NHS Foundation Trust, to operate a clinic starting in 2019.

 Currently, Mayo Clinic is led by president and CEO Gianrico Farrugia, M.D.
 John H. Noseworthy, M.D., retired as president and CEO in December 2018; his predecessor, Denis A. Cortese, M.D., retired in November 2009.
-Michael Powell, former chair of the Federal Communications Commission, serves as the chair of Mayo's governing board of trustees.
+Richard K. Davis, former Executive Chairman and President of U.S. Bancorp, serves as the chair of Mayo's governing board of trustees.